Share this Article

 1) A first-floor apartment

-On average, according to appraiser Jonathan Miller of the firm Miller Samuel, "the price difference between a second and first floor apartment is 15 percent.
+Apartments on higher floors in general will command higher prices.
+On average, according to Jonathan Miller, CEO and president of the appraisal firm Miller Samuel, "the price difference between a second-floor and first-floor apartment is 15 percent.
 The difference between a second-floor apartment and a third-floor apartment is probably another 10 percent," meaning that the difference in price between a first and third floor apartment can be as much as 25 percent.

 The reason?
-People's perceptions about security, privacy and street noise.
+New Yorkers' perceptions about security, privacy, and street noise.

 “The exception, of course, would be a brownstone garden apartment,” Miller says.
 That will sell at a premium.
 The first floor in a walk-up is also a premium—think an inverse relationship of price to stairs.